Utkarsh1308/Utkarsh1308.github.io/_posts/2019-06-14-Coding-Phase-1.md

 ## multidiff - A binary diffing library

 I added some new features to this library to get my desired behaviour.
 This library was easy to install and use.
+I became familiar with the working of the library and brainstormed some new features I would like to be added to make the library better.

 When you ran this library on some big files the output looked almost unreadable.

 I began with adding a patch to set up travis for the github repo.
 Then I added some additional arguments to make the output